Read more about the best paintbrush for trim. A good brush for trim can make your paint job so much easier and faster!

 If you’re painting door or window trim, be sure to get the top ledges.
 They accumulate a ton of dust!

-Let the trim dry before painting.
+Be sure to let the trim dry before painting.

 Should you paint trim or walls first?

 In an ideal world, I prefer to paint trim before painting walls.
 This allows me to apply paint a little more sloppy because I can cover the paint when I cut in with a brush.